History of Bolton West services

 First did not change any of the street furniture, which was mostly very faded yellow-on-green signs dating back to Pavilion.

-First applied for planning permission to demolish the northbound services and replace it with a new building in 2006.
+First applied for planning permission to demolish the northbound service area and replace it with a new building in 2006.
 Unlike what was eventually built, this one would have been in the middle of the site, with a single entrance facing the re-landscaped car parks and fuelling areas.
 On the left of the building would have been the sales shop, and on the right a coffee shop and fast food offer as well as the toilets.
 This was given planning permission but never built.

 The site was sold to Euro Garages in July 2009.
 By this stage, the two petrol stations were looking very elderly, with their original canopies.
 They were each given SPAR stores.
 There was a fire at the southbound forecourt on 23 July 2010, which meant there was no fuel available for a period, and further facilities had to be provided using portable buildings.